-Before my Austen Month comes to a close, I wanted to make a little post of Jane Austen related materials that I would recommend for other Austen lovers.
+Before my Austen Month comes to a close, I wanted to make a little post about Jane Austen related materials that I recommend.
 I don’t know about you, but when I love a certain author or story, I’m usually interested in works that have been inspired or influenced by said work.
 I know there are loads of Jane Austen spin-offs and reimaginings that I’ve yet to explore, but I wanted to highlight some of the ones I’ve discovered and enjoyed.

 Let’s start with books.
 First off, the adaptations of her novels:

 These BabyLit editions are too cute not to mention!
 Yes, they’re intended for children, but that doesn’t mean that adults can’t admire the adorable artwork!
 They’re a great way to introduce children to characters from classic literature, and in the case of the Pride and Prejudice and Sense and Sensibility editions, counting and opposites too!

 Comics!
 Who doesn’t love comics?
 I recall being happily surprised to find that there were Marvel editions of Austen’s work, and Nancy Butler’s adaptations are fabulous, as well as the artists she works with.
 She really needs to hurry up and write Persuasion and Mansfield Park so I can have a complete set!
 I’ve also included the adaptation I read recently by Ian Edginton – while I wasn’t over the moon about the art style, that’s just my opinion, and it’s definitely worth reading or adding to your collection.